QSqlQuery Class

 [since 6.2] void QSqlQuery::swap(QSqlQuery &other)

-Swaps other to this object.
+Swaps this query with other.
 This operation is very fast and never fails.

 This function was introduced in Qt 6.2.